mzattera/v4j/docs/005/index.md

 - each term can be considered as composed by 12 "slots"; for convenience we will number them from 0 to 11.

-- each slot can be empty or contain (what we think is) a single Voynich character [{1}](#Note1)).
+- each slot can be empty or contain (what we think is) a single character in the Voynich alphabet [{1}](#Note1)).

-- with the only exception of slot 7, the choice of characters that can be put in a slot is limited to at most 3 different characters.
+- the choice of Voynich characters that can occupy a slot is very limited and for 8 out of 12 slot is as low as 2-3 possible characters.

-- characters appear in only one or two slots (with exception of EVA 'd' that can appear in three different slots.
+- each Voynich character can appear in only one or two slots (with exception of EVA 'd' that can appear in three different slots.

 The below table summarizes these rules.